Are you thinking about planning the best road trip ever?! Right now is a great time to plan a road trip!

 Finish your day sipping on a tropical umbrella drink and watching the sunset at Mallory Square.
 It is a perfect summer in Florida itinerary!

 Plan a Road Trip to the Western United States

 The Western United States is so beautiful and unique.
 Following the Coast from Washington State down through California may be one of the best road trips in America!
 There really is something for everyone.
 Let’s explore a few places and plan a road trip!

 Colorado Road Trip

-From Denver we traveled to Boulder where we discovered the city’s vibrant energy, craft beer scene and great shopping.
+From Denver, we traveled to Boulder where we discovered the city’s vibrant energy, the craft beer scene, and great shopping.
 Then we made our way to Glenwood Springs where you can soak in the area’s hot springs and explore nearby trails.
-Our favourite was Hanging Lake, located on the I-70 between Boulder and Glenwood Springs.
+Our favorite was Hanging Lake, located on the I-70 between Boulder and Glenwood Springs.